Courses / Computer Science CurriculumCS Depth: Interfaces

 Emerging interactive technologies are rapidly transforming the ways in which we work, play, communicate, and learn.
 Research on tangible interaction attempts to blur the line between digital technologies and the broader physical, social, and cultural worlds within which computer use is situated.
 This course will explore the use of tangible interaction to create innovative learning experiences and will review both theoretical and technological foundations of the field.
 Topics may include distributed cognition, embodied interaction, cultural forms, and tangible interaction frameworks.

 In this course, students will design and develop games using the Unity game engine, with focus on team-based projects and agile development practices.
 Lectures will cover game design fundamentals such as the MDA framework, game architecture and implementation, and the business of game development.
-Students will participate in class discussion and evaluation of projects in progress, to develop their skills in iterative design and implementation. (formerly known as "EECS-395/495 Real-Time 3D Game Engine Design")
+Students will participate in class discussion and evaluation of projects in progress, to develop their skills in iterative design and implementation.
+Please note that this course requires significant amount of programming outside of class.

 This is a joint projects class with Medill in conjunction with the newly announced Knight News Innovation Lab at Northwestern.
 McCormick students (primarily CS and CE majors) and journalism students will join cross-functional teams to assess and develop, from both an audience/market perspective and a technology perspective, a range of technology projects with the ultimate goal of deployment for impact in media and journalism.
 Some projects may continue over the summer if students are interested.